AngelsSoftwareOrg/LottoDataManager/README.md

 > By: **Ryan Seth Roldan**

 # Lotto Data Manager
-An application that let as your "Lotto Data Management Hub" with the following features
+An application that let it be as your "Lotto Data Management Hub" with the following features
 1. Add your bet, including which outlet you buy your ticket, and the kind of number generator you use to your bet.
-2. With a single click, it will download the latest drawn result and equivalent jackpot amount.
+2. With a single click, it will download the latest drawn result and jackpot amount.
-3. With a quick glance dashboard, it will let you know the nearest previous draw dates, and nearest next draw dates, the statistic spending amount and more.
+3. With a quick glance dashboard, it will let you know the nearest previous and next draw dates, your spending amount and more.
-4. Random Sequence Generator using Machine Learning (this is totally a random number base on my silly interpretation of the Machine Learning Results)
+4. Random Sequence Generator using Machine Learning (this is totally a random number base on my silly interpretation of the Machine Learning results)
 5. Quick comparison between your selected bet and how its fare to the drawn result.
 6. Profit and Loss Report generation.